 The book is not yet available for sale.
+I am still seeking a publisher.
+I have taken a break from seeking them out, but intend to re-engage this process down the line or perhaps self-publish.
 Sign up to get an email when the book is available for purchase.

 Ascent was the bootcamp I attended at age 12.
 It was in Naples, Idaho.
 It's part of CEDU (pronounced see-doo), which was eventually bought by Brown Schools.
 CEDU's origins go back to Synanon, a "rehab cult" founded in Santa Monica in 1958 by Charles Dederich.
 Ascent was closed in 2005.